Apple reveals streaming service price, new cameras for iPhones

 The Apple 11 Pro will have three cameras on the back.

-While the iPhone still makes up more than half of Apple’s sales, Tuesday’s event may nudge it off center stage after a decade in the limelight.
+While the iPhone still makes up more than half of Apple’s sales, Tuesday’s event may nudge it off centre stage after a decade in the limelight.

 Apple long boasted about its competitive advantage over rivals such as Samsung Electronics Co Ltd (005930.KS), which makes handsets, or Alphabet Inc’s Google (GOOGL.O), which provides the Android operating system for most of the world’s phones.
 Apple touted controlling both the hardware and software, resulting in polished products that commanded premium prices and captured most of the smart phone industry’s profits.